akgupta1337/PayLog/README.md

 Second, I thought about what actions are triggered every time a payment occurs.
 I found that SMS notifications were one of them.
 However, after making some random payments, I discovered that banks do not always send SMS for every payment.

 Third and finally, I had lost all hope until I opened my Gmail and saw that all the payments I made through PhonePe were there.
 That's when it clicked.
 I sat down, studied IMPS, and the Jakarta Mail API, and got it working.
-*PS: A few months later, I don't know how, but it seems like they are not sending it via email every time (I'm heartbroken now ;-;)*

 ## Finally